Last updated on April 20th, 2023

-A soft sugar cookie has got to be up there with chocolate chip cookies as one of the classic cookies of all time!
+Soft sugar cookies with nutmeg have got to be up there with chocolate chip cookies as one of the classic cookies of all time!

 It makes me feel nostalgic thinking of all the times my mom would make these as an after school treat growing up.
 I loved getting to spread the icing on and then adding sprinkles to the top to make them pretty.

-And as an adult, I still love this classic cookie.
-The buttery cookie paired with the sweet frosting goes so well together.
+And as an adult, I still love this classic cookies.
+The buttery cookies paired with the sweet frosting go so well together.